simplycubed/phishing-protection/README.md

 ## How It Works

-1. **Directory Caching**:
+1. **Directory Access**:

+   - Employee directory data is accessed via the Google Workspace Directory API
-   - Employee directory data is cached daily for optimal performance
+   - Directory data is cached for one hour to improve performance
-   - Multi-level caching strategy uses both Cache and Properties storage
+   - Falls back to personal contacts if directory access fails

 2. **Email Processing**:

-   - Batch processing runs every 5 minutes to check recent emails
-   - On-open processing checks any emails missed by batch processing
-   - Smart tracking avoids duplicate processing
+   - When a user opens an email, the add-on checks the sender
+   - External emails are analyzed for name similarity to internal contacts
+   - Internal emails are automatically marked as safe

 3. **Phishing Detection**: